AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/download-install-aem-sites-templates-cs-kb.md

 >[!NOTE]
 >
-> * Ensure all configurations are tested in a non-production environment before deploying to production.
-> * Refer to the official [Deploying to AEM as a Cloud Service documentation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/overview) for additional details.
+> Ensure all configurations are tested in a non-production environment before deploying to production. <br><br> Refer to the official [Deploying to AEM as a Cloud Service documentation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/overview) for additional details.